catid/blog2022/content/posts/auto_codegen.md

 * Give it at about 2 examples.
 * Do not add a space after the colon in the final [|Coder|] prompt.

+When running the LLM, you can specify a temperature for the LLM to use.
+A higher temperature means the LLM will be more creative, but also more likely to make mistakes.
+A lower temperature means the LLM will be more conservative, but also more likely to repeat itself.
+Repetitions are particularly bad because they are hard to detect and correct, so when generating code it's a bad idea to use temperature = 0.
+I did not fine-tune the temperature and simply picked a default value of 1.0 since we are going to be generating a lot of candidates and can afford to make some mistakes.
+However, when judging code quality, I used a temperature of 0 because we want code judgements to be less "random" and we do not care if the LLM repeats itself for judging purposes since we only take the first few tokens.

 ## Technique 2: Parsing the Output of the LLM

 There are a few challenges with using the output of the LLM directly.